 GFDRR has strategically focused its grant financing where there is high likelihood of mobilizing larger disaster and climate resilience operations.
 In addition, GFDRR has been an early investor in cutting-edge research, contributing to global knowledge on risk reduction and resilience as well as innovative approaches and best practice on DRM through flagship publications.
 And, maximizing off its convening power as a global partnership, GFDRR forges cooperation between developing countries, donors, the private sector, development partners and international finance institutions (IFIs).
 Over the years, GFDRR has provided more than $750 million in technical assistance, analytics, and capacity building support for more than 140 countries through in-country, regional, and global activities.

 A world where communities and countries are more resilient to natural hazards, climate risks and other shocks, and the human and economic costs of disasters are reduced.

 GFDRR helps communities and countries reduce risk, prepare for, and recover from disasters by integrating disaster risk management and climate change adaptation into development strategies and programs.
 Through these actions, GFDRR supports countries to implement the Sendai Framework for Disaster Risk Reduction, the 2030 Agenda for Sustainable Development, and the Paris Agreement.

-GFDRR has four strategic objectives in accordance with its Logical Framework (See Figure 1):
+GFDRR has four strategic objectives in accordance with its Theory of Change (See Figure 1):

 GFDRR, together with the World Bank Group, works with various partners on disaster risk management, including leading universities, the insurance sector, the risk-modeling industry, civil society organizations, foundations, technical and development agencies of national governments, the United Nations, and other multilateral institutions.
 Donors contributing to the core of GFDRR’s work are (in alphabetical order) Australia, Austria, Canada, European Union, Germany, Italy, Japan, Norway, Sweden, Switzerland and the United States.